-- The actual net cost for in-state tuition and fees after the application of any waiver, scholarship, aid, or assistance [other than loans and funds provided under Section 401(b) of the Higher Education Act of 1965], or - \$13,526.81 for the academic year which began on August 1, 2018 (See Education Rate Table).
+- The actual net cost for in-state tuition and fees after the application of any waiver, scholarship, aid, or assistance [other than loans and funds provided under Section 401(b) of the Higher Education Act of 1965], or - Up to the academic year flight cap which begins each August first.
+(See Education Rate Table).